List of Hatzalah chapters: Michigan

 Hatzalah of Michigan was formed in 2017 to augment existing emergency medical services in the cities of Oak Park, Southfield, and Huntington Woods.
 Hatzalah of Michigan is state licensed and regulated by the Oakland County Medical Control Authority (OCMCA).
 The OCMCA oversees all EMS personnel in the county.
 Hatzalah personnel are licensed EMS providers, who are further advised by a panel of doctors and have trained with fire and ambulance personnel to ensure continuity of care.

 New Jersey

-New Jersey has many Hatzolah organizations throughout the State.
-Each NJ affiliate maintains its own emergency phone number, dispatchers, and radio frequencies.
-While they are not officially connected, as with NYC Hatzolah, many of them are nevertheless loosely affiliated, sharing classes or working at each other's events.
-On occasion, all state divisions have worked together to provide joint event coverage or to share training classes.
+New Jersey has many Hatzalah divisions throughout the State, each of which maintains their own emergency phone number, dispatchers, and radio frequencies.
+Although not officially connected, many engage in shared training, purchasing, and stand-by event coverage.

-Per New Jersey law, volunteers with proper permits may equip their cars with blue flashing lights and electronic airhorns, but neither red flashing lights nor sirens.
-Coordinators' ("officers") personal vehicles, and any vehicle owned by a squad with a "No Fee" license plate, are permitted the use of red flashing lights and sirens; not all branches make use of these allowances.
-Paramedic (ALS) units in New Jersey are only run by hospitals, per state law.
-The limitation to Basic Life Support (BLS) is not just for Hatzolah and other volunteer agencies: All New Jersey "911" municipal-run EMS services are also limited to BLS.
-However, see Central Jersey below for a special exception.
+Per New Jersey law, volunteers with municipality-issued permits may equip their cars with blue lights and electronic airhorns.
+Coordinators/Chiefs ("Officers") personal vehicles, are permitted the use of red lights and sirens; not all divisions make use of these allowances.

-(Alphabetical)
+Paramedic (ALS) units in New Jersey are hospital system-based, per NJ State law.
+Hatzalah of Central Jersey, Hatzalah of Metrowest, and Bergen Hatzalah, operate ALS trucks in partnership with Robert Wood Johnson Mobile Health Services.
+Hatzalah of Passaic/Clifton partners with St. Clare's.